erikandersson96/portfolio-project-four/README.md

 ---
 ## Future Features

-A feature that I would like to add that I didn't have the time for to add to this project is the abilty to record the time that the user takes to answer each question.
+A feature that I would like to add in the future is the ability to categorize the protein source into `meat, fish, vegetarian or just a mix of all`.
+This is a feature that I felt I didn't have the knowledge or time for to create, but therfore I have decided to leave it as a future feature for me to add to this project.
-So the `Formula One Quiz` would have been a little more challenging amongst friends when they are playing against eachother and the also implement the time to the leaderboard.
-If I were to use this function I would need to use this combination `start_time = time.time() and end_time = time.time()`.

-Add some extra time delays for the correct or wrong answers for the user.
-But since `Heroku` updated their process for deployment I felt unsure about how to update my code push it and then create a new app with new config vars.
-I tried to do this but then my app wasn't created in some wierd way even when I followed the steps for manual deploy thru `Gitpod` terminal.
-The app might have some bad user experience now because the time delay is a bit short, but I am fully aware of it and I would have changed it if I knew how to solve this manual heroku deployment problem.
-When my experience gets better I will be better for improving this in the future for future projects.
+Another feature that I would like to add is a random function like a seperate page where authenticated users could randomly generate a meal from the list of all recipes, of course from the protein source that they have specified and then add this meal for their week's list.
+This list will then be saved for them to check for `what to eat` for each day of the week.
+And then they can remove items aswell from that list so they can create a new one for next week etc.

 ---